Best All‑in‑One Power Systems For Vanlife, RVs & Overlanding

 100W

-1. Requires BLUETTI Charger 2 + DC Hub.
-2. Requires BLUETTI Hub D1 or BLUETTI Charger 2 + DC Hub.
+1. Requires BLUETTI Hub D1 or BLUETTI Charger 2 + DC Hub.
+2. Requires BLUETTI Charger 2 + DC Hub.

 Adding a DC Fuse Panel

 A DC fuse panel lets you run multiple 12V circuits (lights, fans, pumps, heaters, etc.) from a single power source.
 Basic power stations can support a small fuse panel if you stay within their 10A DC limit, while high‑output power stations are designed to run a full 12V system.
-Adding a fuse panel requires simple wiring but gives you cleaner distribution, proper circuit protection, and safer long‑term use.
+Adding a fuse panel or DC breaker requires simple wiring but gives you safe circuit protection for reliable use.

 • Fuse block